Welcome to the Blue Heart of Europe

 Today, the region is at another crossroads.

-The Balkan region is now on the brink of a hydropower development boom of global proportions, with hundreds, if not thousands, of new hydropower projects planned and under construction.
-Our recent report, The Power of Rivers, shows that the Balkans is a hotspot for hydropower proliferation; ranking among top development regions with Southeast Asia, the Himalayas and South America.
-With growing domestic energy needs, and ambitions for a large energy export to the major economies in neighboring countries, the one thing that is certain is that energy development will happen.
+Southeast Europe is now on the brink of a hydropower development boom of global proportions, with hundreds, if not thousands, of new hydropower projects planned and under construction.
+Our reports, Connect and Flowing and The Power of Rivers, show that the region is a hotspot for hydropower proliferation; ranking among top development regions with Southeast Asia, the Himalayas and South America.
+Further, a recent study has shown 16 coal power plants in this region alone are producing more pollution than all 250 coal plants in the European Union.
+With growing domestic energy needs, commitments to renewable energy development, and ambitions for a large energy export to the major economies in neighboring countries, the one thing that is certain is that energy development will happen.
 What remains to be seen is the way it will happen.

 The stakes are high, the world is watching, and now is the time to get things right.
 While the Conservancy sees immense challenges ahead for the region, we also see immense opportunities.
-The Conservancy is working in the Balkans alongside partners such as WWF to deliver a suite of scientific analyses and planning tools.
-Through this approach — “Hydropower by Design” — we are combining modeling tools and spatial databases that can allow governments, companies and local NGOs to evaluate alternative future hydropower development scenarios in order to maximize conservation outcomes and minimize impacts.
+The Conservancy is working in Southeast Europe alongside partners such as WWF to deliver a suite of river protection, restoration and renewable energy planning tools.
+With our solutions we are combining scientific analyses, policy tactics and community engagement to avoid future high impact hydropower development, while restoring and protecting the region’s important rivers.
+We help design systems that include protected rivers, restored rivers and landscapes that sustainably support renewable energy projects.
+Our approaches help governments connect with their citizens and consider all opinions to develop a pathway for renewable energy and its natural environment that is prosperous and sustainable for their country.

-In light of the recent Paris climate talks, countries around the world have set new targets for increasing renewable energy.
+In light of the Paris climate talks, and the ongoing European Union’s Biodiversity Strategy, countries have set new targets for increasing renewable energy while making commitments to protecting and restoring their rivers.
 In order to meet these ambitious goals, governments will need to put in place proactive strategies to coordinate and guide development.
-The Conservancy has expertise in renewable energy and conservation planning, and we believe the Balkans presents an excellent opportunity to pioneer and demonstrate a new global sustainable development model for integrating climate, water, land and multi-sector (e.g., hydro, solar, wind, etc.) renewable energy targets.
+The Conservancy has expertise in freshwater protection, barrier removal and renewable energy planning, and we believe Southeast Europe presents an excellent opportunity to pioneer and demonstrate a new global sustainable development model for integrating climate, water, land and renewable energy targets.

-Demonstrating how this can be accomplished in a way that conserves natural beauty and diversity will not only make a difference in the Balkans, it will help the Conservancy tell the story of a new sustainable development paradigm to repower the planet in the smartest way possible for people and nature.
+Demonstrating how this can be accomplished in a way that conserves natural beauty and diversity will not only make a difference in the region, it will help the Conservancy tell the story of a new sustainable development paradigm to protect and power the planet in the smartest way possible for people and nature.

 But to get there, we’ve got to move quickly or we’re going to sink like stones.